Bayesian BiLO: Bilevel Local Operator Learning for Efficient Uncertainty Quantification of Bayesian PDE Inverse Problems with Low-Rank Adaptation: Methods

-\subsubsection{Inferring Unknown Functions}
+\subsection{Inferring Unknown Functions}

-Here we briefly review the idea of inferring unknown functions in BiLO, as described in Part I (see Section 2.4 in \cite{zhangBiLOBilevelLocal2025}).
+We describe in general how to infer unknown functions in the BiLO framework \cite{zhangBiLOBilevelLocal2025a}.
 Suppose the PDE depends on some unknown functions $f(\bx)$, such as the spatially varying diffusivity in a diffusion equation.
 Denote the PDE as

 We introduce an auxiliary variable $z = f(\bx)$, and we aim to find a local operator $u(\bx, z)$ such that $u(\bx, f(\bx))$ solves the PDE locally at $f$.
 We introduce the augmented residual function, which has an auxiliary variable $z$: